Canada's University of British Columbia launches first graduate blockchain training program

 “The initiative will allow students to develop the skills around emerging technologies that are in high demand as well as drive economic growth as graduates fill the void in the industry,” Victoria Lemieux, UBC iSchool associate professor and [email protected] cluster head, said.

 The initiative, which will be launched in January, will be supported by 15 industry partners from various sectors.
 For instance, Boehringer Ingelheim will fund research at the intersection of blockchain and health care.
-In addition, nonprofit national research organization Mitacs will provide an estimated $2.44 million for 156 internships and post-doctoral training projects over 6 years.
+Mitacs, a not-for-profit that works with federal and municipal governments to support industrial innovation, will reserve a potential contribution of $1.324 million.

 Just recently, the Moscow Institute of Physics and Technology has also teamed up with IBM and Russia’s Nornickel to establish a Competence Center with education program on blockchain technology.